meetkabeershah/meetkabeershah.github.io/_posts/2016-8-9-mongodb-for-nodejs.md

 # What is MongoDB?

 MongoDB is a document database holding data in JSON format.
-Since it's not based on joining, it's easy to distribute data across servers by sharding feature.
+Since it's not based on joining, it's easy to distribute data across servers by it's sharding feature.

-Developers can develop applicaiton which can be agnostic about deployments.
+Developers can develop application which can be agnostic about deployments.
 MongoDB supports scaling out as opposed to RDBMS which supports scaling up.
 Mongo shell is written using C++ V8 for administering the MongoDB.

 # What is node.js